FamilOrujov/llm-finetuning-lab/llama3-financial-sentiment-analysis-ft-unsloth/README.md

 > - **Attention rewiring**: Learning which tokens in financial text are sentiment-bearing
 > - **Feature transformation**: Learning how to map financial concepts to sentiment outputs
 >
-> Training 24.3M parameters (0.75% of the model) is the sweet spot — enough capacity to adapt, not enough to memorize.
+> Training 24.3M parameters (0.75% of the model) is the sweet spot, enough capacity to adapt, not enough to memorize.

 ### Training Hyperparameters